Infant Optics DXR-8 Baby Monitor Review – Best Baby Monitor in 2020?

 You may want to silence alarms and alerts during the daytime when the system isn’t in use.
 So it isn’t an unnecessary distraction.

-The biggest challenge most people will experience is placement for optimal signal strength and minimal interference.
+The biggest challenge most people will experience is the placement for optimal signal strength and minimal interference.
 Placing the camera too close to the monitor unit causes feedback and signal distortion. and placing them too far apart causes them to lose signal and trigger an alarm.
 The RF network is also susceptible to interference, which can come from a range of sources.

 During initial placement and setup, keep your phone or other devices well away from the DXR-8.
 This is to prevent unwanted interference and determine the best placement without signal interference from mobile devices.